 James Milner Untold Biography Facts – His Hero and Old Rival:

 While at the academy, Milner played against contemporaries from other clubs in the north, including future Manchester United striker Wayne Rooney.
 His role model was Leeds-born Alan Smith, who was then a Leeds United striker.

 Milner believed playing with Smith put him through a learning curve, as Smith had done what Milner aspired to do; that is, to come through the academy and play for the first team.

 Recent reports suggest James Milner has completed his first degree through distance learning.

 As a child and even to date, James Milner was a strong mathematician and there were other strings to his bow.
 He could have gone on to get top grade A-levels and had a choice of universities.
 He was level-headed, unassuming and had a lovely sense of humour.

 One of the nicest things about him was that he never bragged about what he was doing or where he was going.
 You had to ask to find out.
 His attitude made him popular with everyone.

-People in football are tipping him to be a future England captain and we’re not surprised.
-He has the personal qualities and is the type to work and work at his game like David Beckham did.
+People in football are tipping him to be a future England captain, and we’re not surprised.
+He has the personal qualities and is the type to work and work at his game as David Beckham did.

 As a teacher, you always hope that a pupil will fulfil their potential.
 In James’s case, it was never a doubt.
 He has that mental strength and determination, the controlled aggression that takes people to the very top.